Selecting the best pistol red dot sight will be a piece of cake with this in-depth review and buyer’s guide.

-The sight must be able to withstand forces from two major sources during pistol operation.
-The most significant force is the force generated from the repetitive recoil of a slide ride firearm, such as your handgun.
+The sight must be able to withstand forces from two significant sources during pistol operation.
+The most significant force is the force generated from a slide ride firearm’s repetitive recoil, such as your handgun.

-A common point of failure for most optics from handgun recoil has to do with the internal electronic components and battery contacts.
+A common point of failure for most optics from handgun recoil is the internal electronic components and battery contacts.
 Nowadays, the most durable reflex sights encase electronics in resin to counter-recoil force and guard against moisture.

 Additional design features that are intended to combat forces created from recoil is battery placement and battery contacts.
 The high-quality sights have repositioned battery location and orientation to reduce stress on battery contacts.

-The second type of force a pistol mounted optic must guard against are from external impacts to the chassis of the sight.
-Most red dot sights use chassis that are designed to channel impact forces away from the lens and internal components.
+The second type of force a pistol mounted optic must guard against is external impacts to the sight’s chassis.
+Most red dot sights use chassis designed to channel impact forces away from the lens and internal components.

 The most common failure to a sight often related to impact force is lens integrity.
-Most micro red dot sights utilize some type of external housing that separates the lens body from the exterior of the site.
+Most micro red dot sights utilize some external housing that separates the lens body from the site’s exterior.

 One additional external factor that can cause failure in sight operation is the intrusion of moisture and dust.
 In general, most sites have attempted to overcome moisture intrusion via sealant or O-rings.
 It is common for red dot sight manufacturers to waterproof their optics equal to an Ingress Protection (IP) IPX7 or IPX8 rating.

-When choosing a red dot sight for a pistol for the protection of life, durability and ruggedness should significantly influence your sight selection process.
+When choosing a red dot sight for a pistol to protect life, durability and ruggedness should significantly influence your sight selection process.

-Easy access to sight controls that power the optic on/off and adjust proper reticle brightness are design features most shooters should consider when selecting the proper sight.
+Easy access to sight controls that power the optic on/off and adjust proper reticle brightness are design features most shooters should consider when selecting the appropriate sight.

 Some manufacturers have incorporated motion-sensing capabilities that allow you to leave the sight on for uninterrupted continuous use.
 Other manufacturers have included automatic adjusting reticle brightness feature that increases or decreases the brightness level according to the existing light conditions.

 Depending on your needs, these design features may play a significant role in your red dot sight selection process.
-Competition shooters, general handgun enthusiasts, may not need to emphasize sight operation as much as an individual carrying a red dot sight fitted handgun in an on-duty situation.
+Competition shooters, general handgun enthusiasts may not need to emphasize sight operation as an individual carrying a red dot sight outfitted handgun in an on-duty situation.

 Red Dot Sight Reticle Options

-The reticle is another element that is a key consideration when selecting a red dot sight for your Pistol.
-Options such as dot size, color, and clarity may influence your sight selection depending on the situation and conditions in which you attend to utilize the optic.
+The reticle is another critical consideration when selecting a red dot sight for your Pistol.
+Options such as dot size, color, and clarity may influence your sight selection depending on the situation and conditions you attend to utilize the optic.
 Red dot sights typically incorporate reticle dots from size 1 Minute of Angle (MOA) up to 16 MOA and may even include 32 MOA rings.